 While many people would undoubtedly have stayed behind closed doors in such a situation, hiding from the prying eyes and incessant curiosity of everybody else, André turned his gigantism to his advantage.
 He used his size to become one of the most beloved wrestlers in history, infamous for his ability to flatten his opponents in the ring, and also to land the roles of gigantic men in films.
 He managed to get paid for people gawping at him, something which they would have done regardless.

 Not for one minute do I think André set out to become an advocate for disabled rights.
 Indeed, he is remembered primarily for his acting and wrestling careers, as he should be.
 However it is impossible to deny that in entering civilisation and paving his way to success, he proved that disability is not something to be frightened or ashamed of.
-He proved that people with disabilities are human beings with human rights.
+He proved that disabled people are human beings with human rights.
 It’s quite possible that he inadvertently triggered some enormous changes concerning the perception of disability, particularly in the workplace.
 So while I think of him as a wrestler and actor, I also think of him as André the Advocate.